greggubben/PhoneHomeBusyBox/Slider/README.md

 This is slider fully soldered up.
 The slider potentiometers are sandwiched to the Arduino circuit board.
 Headers are used to connect the 2 boards.
 JST connectors are used connect the NeoPixel and meter.
 Another JST is used to connect the Arduino to the briefcase bus and the Controller.

+Top view of Soldered Slider
 ![Picture of soldered Slide into Home](../images/Slider_Soldered_Top.jpg)

+Side view of Soldered Slider
 ![Picture of soldered Slide into Home](../images/Slider_Soldered_Side.jpg)

+Bottom view of Soldered Slider
 ![Picture of soldered Slide into Home](../images/Slider_Soldered_Bottom.jpg)